-- 1. Pprocedures and test validation data for the new tests and methods to an OPTN approved histocompatibility laboratory accrediting agency, with a copy to the OPTN Histocompatibility Committee.
-The laboratory must also submit the - 2.
-Tthe curriculum vitae for the histocompatibility laboratory Ddirector documenting experience in the new testing, any related publications, and number of years of experience as the histocompatibility laboratory director of another laboratory approved for the new testing techniques
+- Procedures and test validation data for the new tests and methods to an OPTN approved histocompatibility laboratory accrediting agency, with a copy to the OPTN Histocompatibility Committee.
+The laboratory must also submit the - The curriculum vitae for the histocompatibility laboratory director documenting experience in the new testing, any related publications, and number of years of experience as the histocompatibility laboratory director of another laboratory approved for the new testing techniques the testing and interpretation, may be submitted instead if the director does not have documented experience in the new testing techniques.

 The curriculum vitae should include qualifications such as publications and years of experience as the Director of another laboratory approved for the new techniques.
-A summary of the histocompatibility laboratory Ddirector review of five twenty cases for each type of test, including the testing and interpretation, may be submitted instead if the dDirector does not have documented experience in the new testing techniques.
+A summary of the histocompatibility laboratory director review of five twenty cases for each type of test, including